cx-michael-fowler/CxOne-SCA_Recalculate/README.md

 Powershell Script to run recalculate on SCA scans marked for Recalculation.
-Includes the option to run on all SCA scans
+Includes the option to run on all SCA scans with an optional filter to limit by days since the last scan

 Usage